On the day of the race, here are some key factors to consider and plan for so that you can focus on reaching the finish line.

 (800) USC-CARE (800-872-2273)

-It is critical to fuel your body before the race.
-Eat high carbohydrate meals (80 percent of intake) for several days prior to the race to build up your store of glycogen, a crucial energy source for your body.
+It’s critical to fuel your body before the race.
+Eat high carbohydrate meals (80% of intake) for several days prior to the race to build up your store of glycogen, a crucial energy source for your body.
 On the morning of the race try to eat a 500- to 800-calorie breakfast two to three hours before the race.
-Limit fiber to avoid mid-race gastrointestinal upset.
-Predictability is key: Eating foods you know and that worked well on your long training runs is critical for a calm stomach and high energy on race day.
+Limit fiber to avoid gastrointestinal upset.
+Predictability is key: Eating foods you know worked well during your long training runs is critical for a calm stomach and high energy on the day of the race.

-It seems obvious, but avoid changes in equipment on race day, especially shoes.
-Wearing your tried and true runners will help to prevent the foot pain and blistering that are common in long-distance running.
+It seems obvious, but on the day of the race it’s best to avoid changes in equipment, especially shoes.
+Wearing your tried-and-true running shoes will help to prevent the foot pain and blistering that are common in long-distance running.

 5. Energy gels/bars